 2. Shielding Plants from Intense Sun during Heatwaves

 Provide temporary shade for heat susceptible plants such as hibiscus or roses.

 The sun’s intense rays are even more focused during a heatwave and can cause stress to the plant itself, including sunburn damage.
 This is especially true for plants that receive hot, western sun or in areas that receive reflected heat.

 For shrubs and groundcovers, leaves may wilt and turn brown in response to a heatwave.
 Even cactus and other succulents can suffer sunburn or other heat stress, which often reveals itself as yellowing.

 Temporary shade can be provided using sections of shade cloth.

 In a pinch, a lawn chair can work to add a welcome spot of shade for a plant.

 Old sheets tied to posts, chairs or trees can also provide temporary shading until the heatwave subsides.

-In the meantime, escape the heat by hibernating indoors as much as possible 🙂
+In the meantime, my favorite tip to escape the heat is by hibernating indoors as much as possible 🙂